Cursed adventure

 with context manager

-It uses __enter__
+It uses __enter__ and __exit__ functions.

-statement context managers.
+The two keywords are with statement context managers.
 Basically when you use

-when you exit said context.
+__exit__ when you exit said context.

 It's useful when you want to do specific processing and if you write your own

-class and / or module around curses
+class and / or module around curses.

 try/finally

-It uses a try
+It uses a try statement with finally.

 It works well and it is useful when you want to write a quick and short script.